ibm-cloud-docs/devsecops/devsecops-cos-bucket-evidence.md

 ### Retention policy
 {: #cd-devsecops-cos-bucket-retention}

-You can set {{site.data.keyword.cos_short}} buckets to enforce a retention policy or period for uploaded objects, otherwise known as [Immutable Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-immutable).
+You can set Cloud {{site.data.keyword.cos_short}} buckets to enforce a retention policy or period for uploaded objects, otherwise known as [Immutable Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-immutable).
 Immutable Object Storage preserves electronic records and maintains data integrity.
 Retention policies ensure that data is stored in a Write-One-Read-Many (WORM), non-erasable, and non-rewritable manner.
 You cannot change or delete objects in protected buckets within the retention period, or delete protected buckets with objects themselves until the retention period is over.
 The policy is enforced until the end of a retention period and the removal of any legal holds.

 It is recommended that teams set a retention policy for the buckets that are used as their evidence locker that stores every object for a minimum of 365 days.